Cameron Jack Head Shot

 amy.vu@ufl.edu

-Amy Vu is the UF/IFAS State Specialized Program Extension Agent for the Honey Bee Research and Extension Lab, where she oversees all Extension activities.
-She runs the University of Florida Master Beekeeper Program, the University of Florida Bee Colleges, UF IFAS Honey Bee Blog, speaker requests, media inquiries, the lab's social media pages, and is the co-host of the lab’s podcast “Two Bees in a Podcast”.
-Vu's Extension's programming involve 1) Honey Bee Health, 2) Train-the-Trainers, 3) Value-Added Products.
-Amy has an undergraduate degree in Agronomy with an emphasis on Soils and Environmental Science and a Master's degree in Agricultural, Leadership, and Community Education from Virginia Tech.
-Before joining the HBREL, she worked at the University of Florida's International Center, and was Orange County Extension's urban horticulture agent and Master Gardener coordinator.
+Amy Vu is the UF/IFAS State Specialized Extension Agent II for the Honey Bee Research and Extension Lab, where she oversees the lab’s honey bee Extension activities.
+She runs the University of Florida Master Beekeeper Program, the University of Florida Bee Colleges, UF/IFAS Honey Bee Blog, speaker requests, media inquiries, the lab's social media pages, and is the co-host of the lab’s podcast “Two Bees in a Podcast”.
+Vu's Extension programming focuses on 1) improving the apiculture industry through honey bee health and beekeeping entrepreneurship education and 2) building competencies of apiculture instructors through honey bee education.
+Amy has an undergraduate degree in Agronomy with an emphasis on Soils and Environmental Science from Kansas State University and a master's degree in Agricultural Leadership and Community Education from Virginia Tech.
+Before joining the HBREL, she was Orange County Extension's urban horticulture agent and Master Gardener coordinator.
+Amy started keeping bees in 2013 in Blacksburg, Virginia, where her passion for honey bees began.

 Chris Oster Headshot